float3/float3.github.io/content/blog/recursive-just-intonation.md

 is also one frequency per octave, just a different one.
 In recursive just intonation, G#/Ab depends on why you are playing it.

-A few consequences fall out of that:
+A few consequences of that:

-- A melody can wobble if a held pitch is reinterpreted by the next chord.
+- A melody can shift pitch if a held note is reinterpreted by the next chord.
 - Enharmonic spelling starts to matter, but a 12-key interface usually hides it.
-- Modulation becomes a negotiation between smooth voice-leading and pure local chords.
+- Modulation requires balancing smooth voice-leading against pure local chords.
 - Instruments with fixed frets, keys, or holes cannot do this without pitch bending or multiple samples per pitch class.